awsdocs/aws-php-developers-guide/doc_source/php_lambda_code_examples.md

 ```
 +  For API details, see [UpdateFunctionConfiguration](https://docs.aws.amazon.com/goto/SdkForPHPV3/lambda-2015-03-31/UpdateFunctionConfiguration) in *AWS SDK for PHP API Reference*\.

-## Scenarios<a name="w2aac11c13c13c19c15"></a>
+## Scenarios<a name="scenarios"></a>

 ### Get started with functions<a name="lambda_Scenario_GettingStartedFunctions_php_topic"></a>

 The following code example shows how to:
-+ Create an AWS Identity and Access Management \(IAM\) role that grants Lambda permission to write to logs\.
-+ Create a Lambda function and upload handler code\.
++ Create an IAM role and Lambda function, then upload handler code\.
 + Invoke the function with a single parameter and get results\.
-+ Update the function code and configure its Lambda environment with an environment variable\.
++ Update the function code and configure with an environment variable\.
 + Invoke the function with new parameters and get results\.
-Display the execution log that's returned from the invocation\.
+Display the returned execution log\.
-+ List the functions for your account\.
++ List the functions for your account, then clean up resources\.
-+ Delete the IAM role and the Lambda function\.

 For more information, see [Create a Lambda function with the console](https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html)\.